Home

 • Authorizes reimbursement for military families for certain child care expenses associated with a PCS move.
 Ideally, this reimbursement would cover travel expenses for a family member to assist with child care if the wait time for the child development center exceeds 30 days.

-• Expands the In-Home Child Care fee assistance program to an additional installation (currently available in five locations).
+• Expands the In-Home Child Care fee assistance program.

 • Introduces a pilot program to hire special needs coordinators at locations with a high concentration of dependents enrolled in the Exceptional Family Member Program (EFMP).